-The Coordinator, Undocu · Immigrant · Dream Centers is encouraged to participate in safety trainings, and continues to evaluate the Undocu · Immigrant · Dream Center for possible safety improvements.
-UIDC staff are encouraged and allowed to participate in various professional development activites on and off campus that include regional meetings with information that is pertinent to the UIDC goals and with topics relevant to Diversity, Equity, Inclusion, Anti-racism, and Accessibility (DEIAA).
+The Coordinator for the UIDCs is encouraged to participate in safety trainings, and continues to evaluate the centers for possible safety improvements.
+UIDC staff are encouraged and allowed to participate in various professional development activities on and off campus that include regional meetings with information that is pertinent to the UIDC goals and with topics relevant to Diversity, Equity, Inclusion, Anti-racism, and Accessibility (DEIAA).

-In addition, UIDC staff strives to be in compliance with the Districts Sustainabitily efforst in all activites, workshops and student events.
+In addition, UIDC staff strives to be in compliance with the Districts Sustainability efforts in all activities, workshops and student events.